-The West Michigan industrial economy continues to see marginal growth despite effects from the GM strike, said Brian G. Long, director of Supply Management Research in Grand Valley State University's Seidman College of Business.
+The growth rate of the West Michigan industrial economy improved again for September, said Brian G. Long, director of Supply Management Research in Grand Valley State University's Seidman College of Business.

-Long surveyed local business leaders and his findings below are based on data collected during the last two weeks of October.
-See the full report here.
+Long surveyed local business leaders and his findings below are based on data collected during the last two weeks of September.
+View the full report.

-The survey's index of business improvement (new orders) dropped significantly to -21 from +6.
-The production index fared worse, plunging to -34, from +6.
-The index of purchases dropped to -21 from -6 and the employment index fell to -14 from +8.
+The survey's index of business improvement (new orders) edged up to +6, from +3.
+The production index moved down to +6, from +9.
+The index of purchases dropped to -6 from +2 and the employment index rose to +8 from +1.

 The Institute for Supply Management survey is a monthly survey of business conditions that includes 45 purchasing managers in the greater Grand Rapids area and 25 in Kalamazoo.
 The respondents are from the region's major industrial manufacturers, distributors and industrial service organizations.
 It is patterned after a nationwide survey conducted by the Institute for Supply Management.
 Each month, the respondents are asked to rate eight factors as "same," "up" or "down."